IvaniaTexnaR/slides/_posts/2016-07-02-presentation-2.md

    slide-data: This is seventh slide
    background: '#e67e22'

-    - title: Capítulo 7 Medios de transmisión
+    - title:
    slide-data:
    background: "#e74c3c"

- - title: Definición
+ - title:
    slide-data: This is second slide
    background: '#f1c40f'

- - title: Slide 3
+ - title:
    slide-data: This is third slide
    background: '#9b59b6'

- - title: Slide 4
+ - title:
    slide-data: This is fourth slide
    background: '#3498db'

- - title: Slide 5
+ - title:
    slide-data: This is fifth slide
    background: '#2ecc71'

- - title: Slide 6
+ - title:
    slide-data: This is sixth slide
    background: '#1abc9c'

- - title: Slide 7
+ - title:
    slide-data: This is seventh slide
    background: '#e67e22'
 ---